-- ∞Good chance to see desert elephant, black rhino, gemsbok, springbok, brown and spotted hyena
+- Good chance to see desert elephant, black rhino, gemsbok, springbok, brown hyena and spotted hyena

-Damaraland Camp is situated on the north face of the Huab River Valley in central Damaraland, within the 352,200-hectare (870,274-acre) Torra Conservancy.
+Damaraland Camp is situated on the north face of the Huab River valley in central Damaraland, within Namibia's 352,200-hectare (870,274-acre) Torra Conservancy.

 Small, Luxury Desert Camp

 Damaraland Camp is an eco-friendly, luxurious and intimate desert camp.
 There are only 10 elevated, thatched units which can accommodate 20 guests and two children plus guide/pilot/tour leaders sharing, subject to concession numbers.
 Seven units have twin beds, two units have king-size beds and one unit is ideal for families with two en-suite bedrooms.
-The units are mosquito proof with meshed windows and doors and provide wonderful views of the distant mountains from the privacy of your shaded veranda.
-Each unit has a ceiling fan and extra blankets and hot water bottles are provided in the chilly winter months.
+The units are mosquito-proof with meshed windows and doors.
+Each offers wonderful views of the distant mountains from the privacy of your shaded veranda.
+Each unit has a ceiling fan, and extra blankets and hot-water bottles are provided in the chilly winter months.